kuda-terbang/react-template/libs/design-token-template/README.md

 #### I don't see the tokens in the github repositiory
 1. Make sure you have a [.github/workflows](.github/workflows)
 2. Make sure you enabled github actions in the [actions tab](../../actions) of **your** repositiory.
-3. Verify that you specified the correct server url in the plugin settings: `https://api.github.com/repos/{username}/{reponame}/dispatches` (replace `{username}` with your username e.g. `lukasoppermann` and `{reponame}` with the name of your repo e.g. `design-token-transformer`)
+3. Verify that you specified the correct server url in the plugin settings: `https://api.github.com/repos/{username}/{reponame}/dispatches` (replace `{username}` with your username e.g. `lukasoppermann` and `{reponame}` with the name of your repo e.g. `design-token-template-transformer`)
 3. Verify that the action runs without any error

 #### I can't enable github actions
 If you only see the `Get started with GitHub Actions` page without an option to `enable actions` you either deleted the [.github/workflows](.github/workflows) file from your forked repository, or you created a new repositiory without adding a [.github/workflows](.github/workflows) file.
 See [step 1](#1-fork-this-repository).

 ## Bugs, issues & feature requests
-If you have issues concerning the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-tokens) please [create an issue in the plugin repo](https://github.com/lukasoppermann/design-tokens/issues/new).
+If you have issues concerning the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-token-templates) please [create an issue in the plugin repo](https://github.com/lukasoppermann/design-token-templates/issues/new).

 Only create an issue in this repository if you have an issue with this transformation package.